Herman George Feydt Papers, 1917-1922: Finding Aid

 Description of Contents

-The Herman George Feydt Papers, comprising 2.5 linear inches of documents, primarily spans Feydt's life from 1917 through 1922, a period in which he served aboard the Nahma and in France.
+The Herman George Feydt Papers, comprising 0.21 linear feet of documents, primarily spans Feydt's life from 1917 through 1922, a period in which he served aboard the Nahma and in France.
 It details his unsuccessful efforts to join the Ensigns Reserve Force, his activity as a mail clerk both on the Nahma and at Lafayette Radio Station in France, and his participation in civic organizations and home front morale efforts.
 These include Liberty Bond appeals, the Red Cross, the Rotary Club, the American Legion and the Masons.

 - Series 1: OFFICAL ORDERS, 1917